Who left I'm A Celebrity? Full list of 2020 eliminated stars

 Their time in the castle is coming to an end...

-The 2020 journey for the campmates of I’m A Celebrity’s 2020 is almost over and now there are only two episodes left before the series wraps up – which means it’s nearly Celebrity Cyclone time!
+The latest series of I’m A Celebrity’s 2020 is coming to an end.
+We’ve just had a much chillier Celebrity Cyclone than usual and all that remains is one more episode to see who will emerge triumphantly.

-The I’m A Celebrity 2020 final airs on Friday and, after yet another double vote-off, there are only four campmates remaining.
+The I’m A Celebrity 2020 final is on tomorrow, 4th December, and following the latest exit, only three campmates remain to battle it out for the top spot.

-The race is almost over to see who is crowned the very first King or Queen of the Castle – but exactly who remains from the I’m A Celebrity 2020 line-up and who has left the castle already?
+So be ready for tomorrow where we meet the very first King or Queen of the Castle – but are the final three from the I’m A Celebrity 2020 line-up and who has left the castle already?

 Here’s the full list of I’m A Celebrity eliminated contestants.